numanhan/btcbitUIAutomation/README.md

 - src/test/resources/features/: Contains the .feature files that define the test scenarios.
 - pom.xml: Contains Maven dependencies and project configuration.

-## Contributing
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes.
-4. Push your branch and submit a pull request.
-5. We welcome all contributions!

 ---